 High Priestess of Pleats

 Her sculptural forms feel like moving pieces of fine art.
 She painstakingly twists and contorts silk into new forms and shapes that make for stunning showmanship and thought-provoking personal self-expression.
 Daphne Valente’s sculpted works of wearable art are as timeless in their sophistication as the designer herself.
+Visit the priestess of pleats at her new store at Kornarou 6, that opened this October.

 It was Spanish designer Mariano Fortuny’s Delphos gown, inspired by Greek antiquity, with its flowing, masterful folds resembling columns, that set Daphne Valente onto her pleated fashion destiny.